AuDigitalHealth/lingo/docs/design/integration-points.md

 external systems including:

 - the name generation SPI
-- the Snowstorm terminology server
+- the Snowstorm ontology server
 - the OWL toolkit
 - the Sergio service
 - the Authoring Platform